-Do not attempt to access any internal area of the battery string yourself.
+Do not attempt to access any internal area of the battery string.
 Voltages are always present in the battery strings.
 If you suspect that a battery string needs service, contact your service representative.

-8.2 Performing preventive maintenance
+8.2 Preventive maintenance

-The UPS system requires very little preventive maintenance.
+The UPS system needs very little preventive maintenance.
 However, inspect the system periodically to verify that the units are operating normally and that the batteries are in good condition.

-The majority of the service and maintenance work must be performed by service personnel qualified by Eaton.
-Only the actions described in Section 8.2.1 and Section 8.2.2 are allowed to be performed by the user.
+The majority of the service and maintenance work must be done by service personnel qualified by Eaton.
+Only the actions described in Section 8.2.1 and Section 8.2.2 can be done by the user.